deso-protocol/docs/code/making-your-first-changes.md

 # Making Your First Changes

-In this tutorial, we will show you how to make changes to the BitClout codebase, and see your changes reflected in a local dev environment.
+In this tutorial, we will show you how to make changes to the DeSo codebase, and see your changes reflected in a local dev environment.

 ## Prerequisites